 BTP receives 1,000 to 1,300 requests for books each month.
 The most popular requests are dictionaries, thesauruses, African American history and fiction, Native American studies, legal materials, GED materials, and foreign language learning materials (particularly Spanish).
-Other common requests include genre fiction such as westerns and horror, vocational-technical manuals, politics, anthropology, art and drawing, psychology, and health and fitness.
-BTP relies on donated books to answer requests.
-Most prisons accept paperback books only and some have additional restrictions on the contents of books.
+Other common requests include genre fiction such as westerns and horror, vocational-technical manuals, politics, anthropology, art and drawing books (including blank notebooks), and books on paranormal phenomena.
+BTP relies on books donated by community members to answer these requests.

 BTP was founded in the early 1970s and sponsored by Left Bank Books.
-As one of the largest prison book projects in the country, BTP works in conjunction with other agencies that support prisoner literacy and promote social justice.
+As one of the largest and oldest prison book projects in the country, BTP works in conjunction with other agencies that support prisoner literacy and promote social justice.
 BTP has three associate organizations – Portland Books To Prisoners, Books To Prisoners Olympia, and Bellingham Books To Prisoners.
 These sister groups assist in answering letters, mailing packages, and soliciting book donations.

 I have often reflected upon the new vistas that reading opened to me.
 I knew right there in prison that reading had changed forever the course of my life.
 As I see it today, the ability to read awoke in me some long dormant craving to be mentally alive.